tarantool/ansible-cartridge/doc/backups.md

-2. If `cartridge_restore_backup_path` variable is omitted, the role will look in the `cartridge_remote_backups_dir` directory (by default `/opt/tarantool/backups`) for the backup whose name contains the instance ID and is the latest alphabetically (with the biggest date).
+2. If `cartridge_restore_backup_path` variable is omitted, the role will look in the `cartridge_remote_backups_dir` directory (by default `/opt/tarantool/backups`) for the backup whose name contains the instance ID and is the latest alphabetically (with the latest date).
-3. If no file or directory is selected, an error will occur.
+3. If not found any file or directory backup that belongs to given instance, an error will occur.

 You can see examples of using the described variables [below](#using-restore-step).